ImmutableOctet/sonicgba/Implementation_Quirks.md

 ## Details:

+#### Unit Conversion
+There are several uses of bitwise shifting, where ">> 1" is used for powers of two instead of division, and ">> 6" is used instead of converting to a proper metric.

+This is mainly an issue for 'MAP_WIDTH' and 'MAP_HEIGHT', but the lack of a real routine to convert between unit systems is troubling.

 #### Hurt + Platform + Base
 There seems to be an 'event-listener' system going on with the "steam" base, platform, and "hurt" classes.